 A template complaint to use

-Send your complaint by email – here is a list of lender’s email addresses.
+For all other guarantor lenders, including ones that have stopped lending, send your complaint by email – here is a list of lender’s email addresses.

 Use SAR AND COMPLAINT BY BORROWER as the email title.